eyy/resors/README.md

 ### Override
 Inernally, **Resors** creates a `MongooseResors` instance for each, well, mongoose resource.
-If you would like to override some function, you can do this:
+If you would like to override one of its methods, you can do something like this:
 ```js
 var r = model.resors = new MongooseResors(model, {
     // options, same as above